 Knowing all about e-Safety is an important part of keeping children safe.
-We have recently been teaching e-Safety to our Junior pupils explaining and demonstrating how to stay safe and behave appropriately online.
+We teach e-Safety to our Junior pupils explaining and demonstrating how to stay safe and behave appropriately online

 Children and young people need to be empowered to keep themselves safe – this isn’t just a top down approach.
 Children will be children – pushing boundaries and taking risks.
 Teaching your child about technology should be seen as another part of keeping them safe, just like crossing the road or learning to swim.